KingSherriff/KingSherriff/README.md

 ## 🧭 My Focus

-I'm focused on developing robust, production-aware machine learning systems, with a particular interest in **Computer Vision** and **Natural Language Processing**.
+I'm focused on developing robust, production-aware machine learning systems, with a particular interest in **Computer Vision** and **Simulation Based Learning**.
 My goal is to transform theoretical models into reliable applications, especially in high-stakes domains like healthcare.

 ---